beezy12/music-history/README.md

 Users can add a new song by selecting the 'add music' tab, and then filling in song and artist info on that page.

+Uses angular, angular-router, and Firebase....in addition to typical front-end technologies.